Peritoneal equilibration test

-An overview of the peritoneal equilibration test is presented here.
-A detailed analysis of the utility of this examination in evaluating patients with less than adequate clearances or ultrafiltration is presented separately.
+An overview of the PET is presented here.
+A detailed analysis of the utility of this examination in evaluating patients with less than adequate clearances or UF is presented separately.
 (See "Problems with solute clearance and ultrafiltration in continuous peritoneal dialysis".)

 ELEMENTS OF THE PERITONEAL EQUILIBRATION TEST

 The PET is a highly reproducible procedure consisting of a standardized four-hour dialysis exchange with a dialysis solution .
 The test permits the comparison of multiple results in a patient over a long period of therapy; in addition, the results between patients within a center and between populations from different geographic locations may be compared.

 The PET is standardized for the following elements :To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: